-The morning is free to enjoy the peace and tranquillity of Dhulikhel before heading back towards Kathmandu where you visit two important religious pilgrimage sites.
-The Buddhist stupa at Boudhanath is huge, and surrounded by monasteries and strings of colourful, fluttering prayer flags.
-Nearby, is Pashupatinath, the most important Hindu temple in Nepal.
+Before returning to the hotel, you have a tour of Pashupatinath, the most important Hindu temple in Nepal.
 Although non-Hindus are not allowed inside the temple itself, you can see into the temple complex from the holy riverbanks where there are bathing and cremation ghats.
-From here we drive you back to your hotel in Kathmandu.
+We also visit the huge Buddhist Boudhnath stupa.
+From here we drive you back to Kathmandu in the early evening.